Mixing on Headphones? Open Back vs. Closed Back vs. Semi-Open

 Sound does leak out, to a lesser extent.
 At the same time, noise isolation can be OK but not as good as closed-back headphones.
 On top of this, the sound does have a wider sound stage, but again, it is not as complete as you would get with open-back headphones.

-Well, since there is sound leakage, it’s recommended your listening sessions be done in privacy.
-Furthermore, If you need to do some recording, sound may leak and cloud your music.
+So, what does this mean in a practical sense?
+Well, since there is sound leakage, your listening sessions should be done in privacy.
+Furthermore, sound may leak and cloud your music if you need to do some recording.

-At the end of the day, the decisions to invest in such a pair of headphones is up to you.
+At the end of the day, the decision to invest in such a pair of headphones is up to you.
 But if you are specifically going to record or mix, you are probably best to either get open-back or closed-back.

 Pros: